Quantum GraviElectro Dynamics: Renormalisation of the

-respectively.
-An energy dependence of gravitational and electromagnetic effective couplings with the threshold effect is shown in Figure \ref{runC}.
-For the gravitational coupling, the running effect concerning only an electron is also shown in the figure.
-For the QED, an electron is the lightest charged particle; thus, the coupling stays constant below $\Lambda^{~}_\QED$ and, above that, increases according to an increase in the energy scale.
-On the other hand, light neutral fermions, i.e. neutrinos, the vierbein boson and ghosts, also contribute to the gravitational $\beta$-function.
-Consequently, the effective coupling decreases from the renormalisation energy scale to the threshold of neutrino pair creation and then increases according to the energy.
-The number of particles contributing to the gravitational $\beta$-function is larger than those for the electromagnetic one; thus, the gravitational coupling runs faster than the electromagnetic one.
-In reality, the renormalisation group equation for the gravitational interaction with all standard model particles has the Landau pole around $10$ MeV, and the perturbative QGED calculation loses its validity above this energy, even though the perturbative QED is extendable over the Planck energy.
-As mentioned above, it does not mean a brake down of the QGED itself.
-In the perturbative QGED, the Planck energy plays no significant role.
-Although the Landau pole is at a relatively low energy region, we still have many applications of the perturbative QGED.
-When we treat only one species of fermions, the Landau pole of the QGED is above the Planck energy.
+An energy dependence of the gravitational effective coupling is shown in Figure \ref{runC}-(a).
+In the calculation, we include only an electron as a fermion.
+Below the electron mass, the vierbein and ghosts contribute to the gravitational $\beta$-function.
+Consequently, the effective coupling decreases from the zero-energy limit (a dashed line in the figure) to the threshold of neutrino pair creation.
+Above that energy, it increases with energy owing to the electron loop (a solid line in the figure).
+We set the effective coupling constant to $\aGRz=1/4\pi$ at the electron pair-creation threshold.
+For the QED case, only charged particles contribute to the running coupling.
+A larger number of particles contributes to the gravitational $\beta$-function in the QGED than in the QED; thus, the gravitational coupling runs faster than the electromagnetic one.
+In reality, the renormalisation group equation for the gravitational interaction with all standard model particles has the Landau pole around $\LGR=400$ MeV, and the perturbative \QGED calculation loses its validity above this energy.
+This relatively low value of $\LGR$ is due to the large coupling of $\aGRz$ compared with the $\QED$ coupling as

+When we set the smaller values of the gravitational coupling constant at the electron pair-creation threshold, accordingly $\LGR$ increases as shown in Figure \ref{runC}-(b).